glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/chapter_4_-_second_opinions/alternatives.md

 # Alternatives

+*Written in 2012.
+This chapter records what I considered and tried at the time; it is not an endorsement of those treatments.
+I have revisited the evidence in [Alternative Treatments I Considered](/writing/books/on-slender-strings/appendix/the_alternative_options).*

 By early summer 2012, Abi was left in a precarious position because according to the standard of care offered by the UK’s NHS, she had run out of options.
 So I began looking outside of mainstream medicine.

 I’m a fan of Tim Minchin, and I have always loved his ‘Storm’.
 It includes the following lines: